yatel-bi/wiki_content_backup/web/drafts.rst

   take advantage of Python interactive mode for fast data analysis.
 - Remote DB: Deploy yatel as remote MNOLAP and comunicate with agnostic JSON based query language from any tecnology.
-- Yatel Dashboard: Use the Yatel analitics dashboard to analize your data with a user friendly interface.
+- Yatel Kahni: Use the Yatel kahni to analize your data with an user friendly interface.

   ..
 [0] http://www.drizzle.org/ | http://www.firebirdsql.org/ |